Crimes against Asian-Americans surge in New York City blamed on pandemic and calls to defund police

 - The NYPD reported 77 shootings in February 2021, an uptick of 75 percent from the 44 acts of gunplay in 2020, said NY Post.

-Violent, unprovoked crimes against Asians have become endemic, according to DW’s Luke Rosiak.
-This on top of a massive exodus of businesses leaving the Big Apple.
+According to DW’s Luke Rosiak, violent, unprovoked crimes against Asians have become endemic.
+This is on top of a massive exodus of businesses leaving the Big Apple.
 The same trend is seen in Democrat states like California and Illinois.

 NYPD cancels 1,200-person police recruiting class

 The crime surge may be a result of the 1 Billion cut target from NYPD’s budget.
 Democrat leaders joined the bandwagon to defund the police and claimed, “We have made progress” (against systemic racism).